10 Vitamins and Supplements to Increase Sperm Count

 Sperm

 Sperm cells (also known as spermatozoa) are the male reproductive cells.
-Sperm has two main components: a head, and a tail called the flagellum.
-Sperm are what fertilize a female’s egg during conception.
+Sperm has two main components: a head and a tail called the flagellum.

 Semen

 Semen (aka seminal fluid) is the male reproductive fluid.
-Semen has a whitish color and gets ejaculated from the male reproductive tract during sex.
+Semen has a whitish color and is ejaculated from the male reproductive tract during sex.
 Semen helps keep sperm alive until it has a chance to reach the female’s egg.

 What is Considered a “Normal” Sperm Count?